The Complete OBD Software Stack for Telematics Hardware

 Frequently Asked Questions

-When you purchase the complete OBD II Protocol Stack you will receive the source code for all the OBD II protocols.
+When you purchase the complete OBD Protocol Stack you will receive the source code for all the OBD and OBDonUDS protocols.
 The source files are written in C and organized with a layer of abstraction to the hardware-specific code so that porting of the code to alternative hardware platforms is kept simple.

-When you purchase the complete OBD II Protocol Stack you will receive the source code for all the OBD II protocols.
+When you purchase the complete OBD Protocol Stack you will receive the source code for all the OBD protocols.
 The source files are written in C and organised with a layer of abstraction to the hardware specific code so that porting of the code to alternative hardware platforms is kept simple.
-Currently the design is built and tested using an STM32F103 high density ARM Cortex chip so all the actual calls to this chip and the STM32’s library code are provided too.
-On top of the stack sits a simple API that attempts to connect to one of the protocols and if successful loops through a file requesting the desired modes and PIDs from the ECU(s).

 All our licences come with off-site support.
 This is phone and email support for any question that your engineers may have about how the software works, porting, or even general questions about OBD II.
 During your support period you will be notified of bug-fixes if any operational bugs are reported in the software by any of our other clients.

-The answer is all OBD II compliant cars.
-OBD II (J1979) is a standard that all manufacturers of vehicles with emissions have to comply with.
+The answer is all OBD II and OBDonUDS compliant cars.
+OBD II (J1979) and OBDonUDS are standards that all manufacturers of vehicles with emissions have to comply with.
 OBD Experts software works on all vehicles since 1996 in North America and in Europe then it’s all petrol cars since 2001 and all diesel cars since 2004.
-So is works on GM, Ford, Honda, Chrysler, Toyota, RAM, Jeep, Subaru, Kia, Hyundai, Mitsubishi, Mercedes, Jaguar, Landrover, Volvo, Fiat, Peugeot, Renault, Citroen, Ferrari, BMW, VW etc. etc. Only cars with no emissions i.e. fully electric cars do not need to comply with the J1979 standard and so sometimes do not support OBD II.
+So it works on GM, Ford, Honda, Chrysler, Toyota, RAM, Jeep, Subaru, Kia, Hyundai, Mitsubishi, Mercedes, Jaguar, Landrover, Volvo, Fiat, Peugeot, Renault, Citroen, Ferrari, BMW, VW etc. etc. Only cars with no emissions i.e. fully electric cars do not need to comply with the J1979 standard and so sometimes do not support OBD II or OBDonUDS, however, beginning in 2027 electric vehicles will need to support the mandated ONDonZEV standard.

 You cannot connect microprocessor outputs directly to the J1962 connector on a vehicle.
 You will require some simple external circuitry including: